MonicahKoina/FlavorQuest/README.md

 Testing Tools and Automation
 1. Unit Testing:

-• Use Jest for unit testing JavaScript code, including both frontend and backend logic.
+• Use Jest for unit testing JavaScript code
 • Write tests for critical functions, API calls, and data handling processes.
 2. Integration Testing:
-* Use a tool like Supertest alongside Jest to test API endpoints and ensure that different parts of the application work together as expected.
+* Use a tool like Supertest alongside Jest to test API endpoints and ensure that different parts of the application work together as expected..
-3. End-to-End Testing:
-* Use Cypress for end-to-end testing to simulate real user interactions and verify that the entire application flows correctly.
 4. Continuous Integration (CI) 	:
 •Set up GitHub Actions to run automated tests on each push and pull request.
 •Configure CI to run the test suite, ensuring that only code that passes all tests is merged into main.